srdjan/typelang/docs/guide-v0.2.md

 algebraic effects.
 It is **100% valid TypeScript**—no custom syntax, no decorators—and ships a tiny runtime to interpret effects via **handlers**.

+> 💡 **Interactive tour:** run `deno task dev` and open `http://localhost:8080` to explore the new
+> typelang showcase.
+Each card executes a real algebraic-effect program (Console, State, Exception,
+> Async) using the Light FP subset described in this guide.

 **DX goals**

 - **Zero new syntax:** Everything compiles with `tsc`/Deno.